-If you don’t have Sriracha on hand (???), then you can certainly substitute your favorite hot sauce, from the mild to the wild.
+If you don’t have Sriracha on hand (???), then you can certainly substitute your favorite hot sauce for this Fire-Eater burger sauce, from the mild to the wild.
 Oh, and yes, this sauce is also fantastic on sandwiches or wraps.
 And now that I ponder it more, I bet it would be great on grilled chicken wings.
 I’m gonna try that next!

 I was jonesin’ pretty bad for a diner burger the other day.
 Ya know, messy, with traditional toppings.
 With a great sauce.
 So I did a quick search around and came across this copycat of the sauce at the Shake Shack.
 It’s very easy to make, using ingredients that I always have on hand.
 It really adds a nice, smooth, flavor to a burger.
 It’s not a big change from what you would normally put on a burger, it just has all the great tastes in one sauce.

 You could put boring ketchup on your hamburger.
 Or maybe some mayonnaise.
-Or you could slather on some Thousand Island dressing.
+You could slather on some Thousand Island dressing.
 Or, you could just skip all that and go with big flavor.
 Bold flavor.
 And kick.
-18000 Island Dressing is truly 18 times more flavorful than Thousand Island dressing.
+18000 Island Dressing is truly 18 times more flavorful than the classic.
 There’s nothing boring about it, thanks to a healthy dose of chopped jalapenos.
 Anywhere you used the ‘boring’ stuff, grab some of this instead.